dataclouddev/SQL-with-Python/README.md

 # SQL-with-Python
-In this project, we will play around with CRUDing a SQL database with python.
+In this project, we will play around with CRUDing a SQL database with python!